 The Beachy group is called Amish Mennonite.
 Because they are an in-between group, having some resemblance to Amish and Mennonite.

 In my opinion, the dividing line between Amish and Mennonite is the horse and buggy.
-Although that’s not totally true, because the Wenger Mennonites (known as horse and buggy Mennonites) are Mennonite in name, but they are more like the Old Order Amish than Mennonites.
+Although that's not totally true, because the Wenger Mennonites (known as horse and buggy Mennonites) are Mennonites in name, but they are more like the Old Order Amish than Mennonites.

 There are so many little differences in their rules, and if you pay attention, you can identify them by the difference between Amish and Mennonite dress.

 As stated, one of the biggest differences between Amish vs. Mennonites is the horse and buggy, and none of the Mennonites (even the Beachy Amish/Mennonites) would be happy if you referred to them as being Amish.